Frequently

 Acupuncture orients to East Asian medical theory, point location, and channel/meridian pathway.
 Trigger point/dry needling is a style of needling that can be effective in releasing tight muscular junctions and treating myofascial pain.
 It involves inserting a needle into a targeted tight location (called a “trigger point”) causing the taut muscle tissue to unwind and release.
 Both approaches can be effective for treating pain and I use both in my clinical practice.

 Not all patients respond positively to the practice of trigger point/dry needling.
 When performed incorrectly, it can be needlessly painful and unpleasant, causing the body to contract and guard.
-It can also be needlessly unpleasant when trigger point/dry needling is performed vigorously on tendons and ligaments, or small muscle groups (such as the master muscles in the jaw).
+It can also be needlessly unpleasant when trigger point/dry needling is performed vigorously on tendons and ligaments, or small muscle groups.

 It’s also important to remember that the area where the symptoms are being experienced is not always responsible for causing the pain.
 As an example – a patient experiencing recurring pain in the right shoulder (ruling out for major tears in the rotator cuff or AC joint separations/fractures) may get only limited relief from local trigger point/dry needling treatment because what is actually causing the pain is a different structure in the body pulling on the shoulder.